 Each piece is finished with resin.
 Photo courtesy of Jordan Scott Art.

 You now have a fair amount of impressive gallery representation … how you maintain those relationships?

 I have really great relationships with all them communication wise.
 I will check in monthly with most galleries.
 Just a simple, “Hi, how are you?
 Wondering if there was any interest.”
 Not asking for anything, just saying, “Hey, remember me?”
 I’ll do it when it's appropriate.

 I’ve seen people send images to galleries where they shoot their work leaning against the wall, but they don’t crop it.
-Or it's not a sharp image because its low light and blurry.
+Or, it's not a sharp image because of its low light.
 If you can’t do it yourself, you need to have someone else doing it.

 First impression is everything.

 How would you recommend other artists present themselves professionally?